-Not-for-profit net assets are classified based upon the presence of donor restrictions as follows:
+Not-for-profit net assets are classified based upon donor restrictions as follows:

-- Net assets without donor restrictions: These funds have no donorimposed stipulations, but include any board-designated funds.
-For example, if the board is setting aside funds for reserves or capital improvements, those funds would be reported here. - Net assets with donor restrictions: These are funds with time and/or purpose restrictions stipulated by the donor of the funds.
-Common examples include contributions from a capital campaign, donations designed to cover a specific expenditure or fund services of a particular type, donations designed to cover expenses for a pre-determined period in time, or gifts to be maintained in perpetuity with income to support either general operations or a specific purpose based upon the donor's stipulations (i.e. endowment funds).
+- Unrestricted: These funds have no donor-imposed stipulations, but may include board-designated funds.
+For example, if the board is setting aside funds for reserves or capital improvements, those funds would be reported here. - Temporarily restricted: These are assets with time and/or purpose restrictions stipulated by a donor.
+Common examples include contributions from a capital campaign, donations designed to cover a specific expenditure or fund services of a particular type, or donations designed to cover expenses for a pre-determined period in time. - Permanently restricted: The corpus of these gifts is maintained in perpetuity with income to support either general operations or a specific purpose based upon the donor's stipulations.
+For example, the corpus of a scholarship fund in which the principal is retained and the income is used to fund scholarships would fall in this category.